Rhh-Z/xr-cli/README.md

 # xr-cli

-A simple and easy-to-use scaffold
+A simple and easy-to-use scaffold1